 However, you should not rely on vegetation management alone to protect yourself and your property from bushfire.
 Low fuel areas such as driveways, pools, tennis courts, gravelled areas, mown lawns and dams can also help reduce fire intensity.

 You should develop a well considered bushfire survival plan to incorporate all the key issues including water supply, vegetation management, emergency vehicle access, equipment and clothing, design and siting of your buildings including measures that can be taken to increase their and your chances of survival in a bushfire.

 - The CFA for information on emergency management and preparing your property for the fire season.

-- The Department of Planning and Community Development for information about clearing vegetation from your property and building in bushfire prone areas.
+- The Department of Environment, Land, Water and Planning for information about clearing vegetation from your property and building in bushfire prone areas.